|

 -

-being a Republic, the rights of succession as Head of the Royal House of
+Portugal being a Republic, the rights of succession as Head of the

-Portugal continue to be governed by International Customary Law.
+Royal House of Portugal continue to be governed by International

 -

-recognises that, according to the aforementioned rules of succession, the
+State recognises that, according to the aforementioned rules of

-Dom Duarte of Braganza married Dona Isabel Ines de Castro Curvelo de Heredia.
+May 1995, Dom Duarte of Braganza married Dona Isabel Ines de Castro

-Department of Legal Affairs of the Portuguese Foreign Office, dated 17 April
+of the Department of Legal Affairs of the Portuguese Foreign Office,

-2006, established the rules of succession according to Customary
+dated 17 April 2006, established the rules of succession according

-International Law and Portuguese Constitutional Law, namely the
+to Customary International Law and Portuguese Constitutional Law,

 |